nicolasventer/tmp_cmd_runners/client/README.md

 - Drag and resize panels with GridStack
 - Run commands and stream output live
 - Stop running commands
+- Save the current dashboard state
+- Load a previously saved dashboard state
+- Rename saved dashboard state files
+- Refresh the saved-state list from the server
 - Auto-scroll output while following the latest log lines
 - Manually jump back to the bottom when reviewing older output
 - Open a Monaco editor panel to define an output transform function